 Bachelor of Social Work

-The newest of Methodist College's bachelor degree programs, the Bachelor of Social Work will prepare students for a professional practice that promotes individual, family, and community well-being, and social and economic justice.
+The Bachelor of Social Work will prepare students for a professional practice that promotes individual, family, and community well-being, and social and economic justice.
 Graduates will be prepared to work as social work generalists and to take the required licensing exam to work as a licensed social worker.

 According to the U.S. Department of Labor Occupational Outlook Handbook, social workers are employed in a variety of settings including hospitals, mental health clinics, schools, child welfare and human service agencies, or in private practice.
 In addition, the employment of social workers is projected to grow 12 percent through 2024, with increased demand in healthcare and social services.